gschaumb/team03-capstone/docs/index.md

 - **Legal Focus**: Summarizes critical legal elements like relevant people and dates in two sentences.

 **Objective**:
-- Cond for well-organized legal data where accurate document retrieval is seen as helpful for precision, compliance and regulatory affairs.
+- Suitable for well-organized legal data where accurate document retrieval is seen as helpful for precision, compliance and regulatory affairs.
 The higher threshold helps to ensure that only documents significantly related to the query are retrieved, reducing noise from less relevant documents.The context window, although small, is useful with legal data where neighboring paragraphs or sections often contain pertinent arguments or references.

 ### Annual Financial Reports Agent {#annual-financial-reports-agent}